Moron 5 and the Crying Lady

 Moron 5 and the Crying Lady is a 2012 Filipino comedy film directed by Wenn V. Deramas, starring Luis Manzano, DJ Durano, Martin Escudero, Billy Crawford, Marvin Agustin, and John Lapus.
 It was released on April 7, 2012, and was distributed by Viva Films.
+The title “Moron 5” is a play on the name of the American pop rock band, Maroon 5.
 A sequel, Moron 5.2: The Transformation, was released on November 5, 2014.

 It tells the story of five friends who are depicted to be stupid.
 They cross paths with a woman (Lapus) who has a grudge against them, so much that the woman, will do anything to bring them down.
 They are able to track down Becky's lair in an old mansion wherein she has a bodyguard named Carding.
-Unbeknowst to the five friends, Becky is disguising as the owner, maid, female child and the houseboy.
+Unbeknownst to the five friends, Becky is disguising as the owner, maid, female child and the houseboy.
 One night, while searching for food, one of their friends crossed paths with Becky (disguising as a maid) and Carding having sweet moments in the kitchen.
 After the couple went upstairs, Carding initiated a wild night with Becky inside the bedroom.
 To her distress, Becky accidentally revealed herself as the houseboy known to Carding leading her to kill him and hide him behind the sheets.

 Plot

-Half-witted longtime friends Albert (Luis Manzano), Isaac (Billy Crawford), Mozart "Mo" (DJ Durano), Michaelangelo "Mike" (Martin Escudero) and Aristotle "Aris" (Marvin Agustin) were used to living moronic yet pretty normal and hassle-free lives until successful careerwoman Beckie Pamintuan (John Lapus) accused them of killing her father and ruin everything for them after the 5 of them spills the truth about her Japanese husband on their wedding making him realized that Becky was gay causing him to die from faint.
-The Moron 5 are more than sure of their innocence but for the life of them, they can't find any single satisfactory argument on how to prove it especially when their opponent would do everything to punish them for whim.
-Spending three miserable years in prison trying different failed comedic attempts to get out, they finally figured a way to escape.
-They stalked Beckie and tried to understand why she's fighting so hard to have them imprisoned when it's clear as day that what happened three years ago was a nonsense frame-up.
+Friends Albert (Luis Manzano), Isaac (Billy Crawford), Mozart "Mo" (DJ Durano), Michaelangelo "Mike" (Martin Escudero) and Aristotle "Aris" (Marvin Agustin) were used to living normal lives until careerwoman Beckie Pamintuan (John Lapus) accused them of killing her father and ruin everything for them after the 5 of them spills the truth about her husband on their wedding making him realized that Becky was gay causing him to die from faint.
+The Moron 5 are more than sure of their innocence but they can't find any argument on how to prove it.
+Spending three years in prison trying different attempts to get out, they finally escaped.
+They followed Beckie and tried to understand why she's fighting so hard to have them imprisoned when they know that what happened three years ago was a frame-up.
 An opportunity came when Beckie's driver got fired for having an affair with her maid and Albert volunteered to apply to replace him.
-He infiltrated the Pamintuan Residence and together with his four crazily daft friends, they've gathered information about the curious family yet to them, it isn't making any sense at all especially Becky's unexplained hatred to the five of them.
+He infiltrated the Pamintuan Residence and together with his friends, they've gathered information about the family yet to them, it isn't making any sense at all especially Becky's hatred to the five of them.
 Why is Beckie fighting so hard to have them suffer?
 The Moron 5 will try harder to know and hopefully understand what's really going on although little did they know that by doing so, everything that they hold dear might be at risk.